The Financial Planning Process

 At the end of the day it is the University Council that approves the financial forecasts on the recommendation of Finance Committee.
 However, leading up to this point a number of individuals and committees have an input to the process.

-- Group Accounting and Planning (Finance) – co-ordinate the preparation of the financial plans (see below)
+- Financial Planning and Analysis (Finance) – co-ordinate the preparation of the financial plans (see below)

 - Academic and Professional Service Departments – plan activity levels for future years incorporating business plans for new activities.

 - Faculties – prepare individual forecasts for each department based on the information coming from the academic planning process and predictions of staff and non-staff costs.

 - Planning and Insight – co-ordinate the academic planning exercise that feeds into the financial plans.